-We are committed to creating value for all of our stakeholders in a manner that is responsible, transparent and respects the rights of all.
-We recognise that to achieve long-term success, we need to deliver our business strategy in a way that creates value not only to Aspen and our shareholders, but also to society and the planet.
+We are committed to creating value for our stakeholders in a manner that is responsible, transparent, and that respects the rights of all.
+We recognise that to achieve long-term success, we need to deliver our business strategy in a way that not only creates value for Aspen and our shareholders, but also in a manner which demonstrates our responsibility to society and the planet.